bketelsen/storyblog/content/posts/win-the-dev-box.md

 The series will continue with other articles and advice on using Windows for your daily driver when you're used to macOS or Linux desktops.

+### Preface

+In a discussion with [Rob Conery](https://twitter.com/robconery) I made the bold statement that with the addition of WSL2 there were no blockers for the average Open Source developer to use Windows as a daily driver.

+To put my money where my mouth is, I've reinstalled a fresh version of Windows 10 on a Surface Pro 6, and I'm going to use it as my daily workhorse for the next 30 days.
+We'll call it the #30DayWSLChallenge.

 ### Assumptions

 _This guide is for you if you're traditionally a macOS or Linux desktop user and you're looking for information on how to use a Windows 10 device with Windows Subsystem for Linux as your primary development environment._